Altair Engineering soars 41% in public debut

 Accel launches UC Berkeley mentorship program

 Michigan-based Altair Engineering is off to the races in its public debut.
 After pricing shares at $13, the enterprise software company raised $156 million.
-Then Altair saw its shares soar over 40% to close at $18.31 during the first day of trading.
+Then Altair saw its shares soar more than 40 percent to close at $18.31 during the first day of trading.

 We’re the “coolest company you’ve never heard of,” said Scapa.
-But he said that they work with well-known companies like Blue Origin, SpaceX, and Facebook.
+But he said that they work with well-known companies like Blue Origin, SpaceX and Facebook.
 “Almost everybody in the tech world actually is a customer.”

 The company’s main competitors include Dassault Systèmes, Siemens, Ansys and MSC Software.
 Scapa said it’s a “really good space” to be in because the category is growing.